 Representatives are obligated to protect specified adults from financial exploitation, fraud, and the consequences of diminished capacity.
 FINRA defines specified adults as:

-Protecting specified adults is accomplished through these best practices:
+Protecting specified adults is often handled through these best practices:

 A “trusted contact person” is a person that you authorize your brokerage firm to contact if your broker has a reasonable belief that your account may be exposed to possible financial exploitation or fraud.

-Investors should identify a close family member or friend at least 18 years old for this role.
-Although the addition of a trusted contact person is not required to open an account, it’s highly recommended for all accounts (unless it’s an institutional account).
-Additionally, investors may choose different contact persons for various accounts or use the same person for all accounts.
+For this role, investors typically choose a close family member or friend who is at least 18 years old.
+Adding a trusted contact person is not required to open an account, but it’s strongly recommended for most accounts (unless it’s an institutional account).
+An investor can name different trusted contacts for different accounts, or use the same person for all accounts.

-The firm should reach out to the trusted contact person if exploitation, fraud, or diminished capacity is suspected.
-While general privacy rules prohibit divulging non-public information to third parties without trading authorization, FINRA rules allow for some information to be disclosed to this person.
+A firm should reach out to the trusted contact person if it suspects exploitation, fraud, or diminished capacity.
+Normally, privacy rules prohibit sharing non-public information with third parties without trading authorization.
+However, FINRA rules allow limited disclosure to a trusted contact when it’s needed to address potential exploitation.
 According to a FINRA FAQ on this topic:

 The [firm] or [representative] is authorized to contact the trusted contact and disclose information about the customer’s account to address possible financial exploitation, to confirm the specifics of the customer’s current contact information, health status, or the identity of any legal guardian, executor, trustee or holder of a power of attorney

-In March 2022, FINRA updated this rule to allow the hold to be continued for another 30 business days if authorities (typically local or state police) have been notified.
-Some firms found the initial 25 business day total hold (15 initial + 10 additional days) was insufficient to resolve some situations, as the hold could only continue with a court order*.
-Oftentimes, obtaining court orders takes longer than a few weeks.
-With the change to this rule, firms can now extend the hold, allowing for transactions and/or disbursements to be prohibited for a total of 55 business days (15 initial + 10 additional + 30 more days if authorities are notified).
+In March 2022, FINRA updated this rule to allow the hold to continue for another 30 business days if authorities (typically local or state police) have been notified.
+Some firms found the initial 25 business day total hold (15 initial + 10 additional days) was insufficient to resolve certain situations, because the hold could otherwise continue only with a court order*.
+Often, obtaining a court order takes longer than a few weeks.
+With this rule change, firms can now extend the hold so that transactions and/or disbursements may be prohibited for a total of 55 business days (15 initial + 10 additional + 30 more days if authorities are notified).

 *Court orders can restrict accounts for unlimited periods of time.

-In addition to protecting senior investors from fraud and exploitation from third parties, representatives should avoid recommending certain investments to this type of client.
+In addition to protecting senior investors from third-party fraud and exploitation, representatives should be cautious about recommending certain investments to these clients.
 FINRA refers to these as “red flag investments.”
-While some riskier investments could be suitable in unique situations, the following recommendations from a financial professional will always catch FINRA’s attention and scrutiny:
+While a higher-risk investment could be suitable in a specific situation, the following recommendations from a financial professional will consistently draw FINRA’s attention and scrutiny:

-Several legitimate designations may be referenced if someone has passed the necessary qualifications.
+Several legitimate designations may be used if someone has met the required qualifications.
 These include:

-Abuse of the elderly or disabled is terrible, but it happens every day.
+Abuse of the elderly or disabled is serious, and it occurs every day.
 Financial professionals must protect their customers as much as possible.
-You must escalate the issue to your supervisor if you notice exploitation in any form.
-From there, your firm’s management will decide the course of action.
+If you notice exploitation in any form, escalate the issue to your supervisor.
+From there, your firm’s management will decide the appropriate course of action.

 Sign up for free to take 10 quiz questions on this topic